Bit20-Creative-Group/Graphene-Gateway/README.md

 WTFPL litepresence.com Jan 2021

-The deposit gatewau is a 24/7 Falcon API server,
+The deposit gateway is a 24/7 Falcon API server,

 which the client will approach via JSON.